IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 - Feldspar is taking tea with Luca?
 - Feldspar is hosting Clockwork in his apt > confronts them, potential fight
 - Merchants are confused why a tiefling with the seals of the Iron Magistrates have arrived in Kevara, but they don’t want to turn down an opportunity to plunder the treasures of Apostasy
+- Mushika complaining that Feldspar's bosses won't pay him enough to rent a room - he's getting cold from sleeping in the gutters.
+Feldspar says they can't have him risking a trail
 - Show Feldspar to be genuinely vicious
     - friendly, smiling, playboy
     - reveals that Clockwork is going after Indira (Kallista)?